edyan/php-fpm/README.md

 ```

 ## Environment variables
 Two variables have been created (`FPM_UID` and `FPM_GID`) to override the www-data user and group ids.
-Giving the current user login / pass that runs the container, it will allow anybody to own the files read / written by the fpm daemon (started by www-data).
+Giving the current user login / pass that runs the container, it will allow anybody to own the files
+read / written by the fpm daemon (started by www-data).

+Another variable will activate / deactivate development modules: `ENVIRONMENT`.
+Set to `dev` it'll activate xhprof and xdebug as well as changing `max_execution_time` to `-1` and `display_errors`
+to `On`.
+Set to something else (Example: `production`) it'll do the opposite.

 ## Custom php.ini directives
-If you need to alter the php configuration, you can mount a volume containing `.conf` files to `/etc/php5/fpm/user-conf.d/` for PHP 5.x or `/etc/php/7.x/fpm/user-conf.d/` for PHP 7.x
+If you need to alter the php configuration, you can mount a volume containing `.conf` files to
+ `/etc/php5/fpm/user-conf.d/` for PHP 5.x or `/etc/php/7.x/fpm/user-conf.d/` for PHP 7.x

 Example:
 ```yaml